invisi-apps/client-server-playground/README.md

 As an example of what you should see there are some screenshots in the the documentation directory in the project.

-In the folowing images you can see the server running in the top left, the first players terminal in the top right and the second players terminal in the bottom left.
+In the folowing images you can see the server running in the top left, the first players terminal in the top right and the second players terminal in the bottom right.

 ### Game in progress
 ![Sample Gameplay](documentation/screenshots/gameplay.png?raw=true "Sample gameplay")